castlecms/plone.app.blocks/README.rst

     grid system used, change the IBlocksSettings.default_grid_system value in the Configuration Registry.
 If you're only using content tile transforms, you'll need to set a default grid system that matches your theme.

- plone.app.blocks.esirender (order 8900)
-    Only executed if the request key ``plone.app.blocks.esi`` is set and has a true value, as would be the case if any ESI-rendered tiles are included and ESI rendering is enabled globally.
-This step will serialise the response down to a string and perform some substitution to make ESI rendering work.

 Site layouts